voberle/adventofcode/2024/day14/README.md

 Based on this, I started searching for pictures with just a few robots in the corner.
 It didn't work until I switched from the left to the right top corner.
 Then at some point the tree appeared.
 It turns out that the tree was in a square a bit in the middle of the picture, but not exactly.

 So for the actual code, I took the approach of looking for a cluster of 9 robots in a square.

+After switching to a hashset, it was fast enough, 130 ms.